одон орон судлалын тухай

 2010 – Present

 Alex is the lead developer on the Observatory project.
 He has been working in the Macro Connections group developing technologies to better inform policy and decision makers by equipping them with tools to make sense of large datasets.
+He is a co-founder of the MIT spin-off Datawheel, a company specializing in building digital transformation tools at a large scale.

 2012 – Present